 If the men of my father’s generation had embraced their babies, I think we’d have fewer rebels without a cause.

 In an endless search for my father years later, I tried to create a mixtape of songs about fathers and sons.
 The result wasn’t pretty.
-It started, predictably, with Harry Chapin’s classic “Father and Son,” a tale of emotional estrangement and the absence of intimacy.
+It started, predictably, with Harry Chapin’s classic “Cat’s In The Cradle,” a tale of emotional estrangement and the absence of intimacy.
 It concludes fatalistically “When I hung up the phone it occurred to me, my boy was just like me.”
 Cat Stevens was next in line with that depressing cry from the son: “How can I try to explain, when I do he turns away again.
 It’s always been the same, same old story.”
 The father-son genre only goes south from there.

 Many men in my group of friends have estranged relationships with their fathers.
 They don’t talk to them often, or when they do, it’s painfully aggressive.
 Deadbeat dads and absentee fathers are commonplace.